antonfirsov/docs/2020/05-May/tye-blog/BUILD2020.md

 Tye makes the process of deploying your application to Kubernetes very simple with minimal knowlege or configuration required.

-> *Tye will use your current credentials for pushing Docker images and accessing kubernetes clusters.
+> *Tye will use your current credentials for pushing Docker images and accessing Kubernetes clusters.
 If you have configured kubectl with a context already, that's what [`tye deploy`](/docs/reference/commandline/tye-deploy.md) is going to use!*

 Prior to deploying your application, make sure to have the following: